tamminhdao/jekyll-now/_posts/2017-06-17-FifthWeek.md

 I had a lot of help from my mentors and my fellow apprentices.
 Thank you all!

 I was more involved with the method above, but Cyrus also showed me another way, using Interface.
-I fell this post is not complete if I don't include it too.
+I feel this post is not complete if I don't include it too.

 First, create an interface: